 NCAA Women's Tournament Top Moments: Day 1 of the Elite Eight

-We all already knew freshman phenom Paige Bueckers certainly was, but now we get to watch her and UConn in action against 2-seed Baylor to kick off action in the Elite Eight on Monday.
+We already knew freshman phenom Paige Bueckers is spectacular, and she proved it once again Monday.
+In an instant classic, Bueckers led the No. 1 seed Huskies to their 13th consecutive Final Four with a 69-67 win over 2-seed Baylor.

+After that, the No. 3 seed Arizona Wildcats, led by a 33-point outburst from Aari McDonald, took down the 4-seed Indiana Hoosiers 66-53 to advance to the first Final Four in program history.

-Here are the top moments and plays from the Day 1 of the Elite Eight in the NCAA Women's Tournament, with the most recent action listed first.
+Here are the top moments and plays from Day 1 of the Elite Eight in the NCAA Women's Tournament.

 No. 2 Baylor Bears vs. No. 1 UConn Huskies